adrian2x/express-ts/README.md

 - eslint
 - prettier

+## Get Started

+- make a `.env` file with variables (eg. PORT=3000)
+- update the prisma schema to connect to the database
+- npm run migrate (needs a DATABASE_URL setting in .env)
+- npm run dbseed

 Copyright © 2020 Adrian Cruz

 This program is free software: you can redistribute it and/or modify